I have a feeling that you are here because not only do you want to run a faster 40 yard dash, you may be in a position where you absolutely need to.

 So, if you want to get faster then let’s not stop with the pushing exercises, but rather, let’s also start to focus on training up the muscles that help you lift it off the ground.
 This is where I promise you that will make the greatest strides, literally, in improving your running speed.

-The main muscle group responsible for lifting this 45 lbs leg off the ground (this dead weight as I call it) during your stride is your hip flexors.
+The main muscle group responsible for lifting this 45 lbs leg off the ground (this dead weight as I call it) during your stride is you hip flexors.
 See Figure 4 below:

 These muscles are easily capable of becoming super-strong and super-fast.
 That’s great news!
 But, they are essentially sleeping, lying dormant in your body at this very moment, having never, in all your life, been given any significant attention other than perhaps during a few hanging leg raises or perhaps sit-ups.

-That’s not good news and is a big reason why you may not be getting faster.
-And even if you are doing exercises to train them, you’re probably not engaging them with the aggression they demand.
+That’s not good news and is a big reason why you may be slow.
+And even if you are doing exercises to train them, you’re probably not engaging them with any form of aggression they demand.
 We’ll help you solve this problem here in a minute.

 You’re stuck in first gear!
 It looks like you are running with bricks in your pants!